Essential Theatre announces the winners of the 2020 Essential Theatre Playwriting Award

 FOR IMMEDIATE RELEASE

-Now in its seventeenth year, this is the only contest exclusively dedicated to the work of Georgia playwrights.
-The winning play receives both a full production and a $600 cash prize.
-Playwrights must be current Georgia residents, and the plays must be previously unproduced.
-There are no restrictions as to style, length or subject matter.
-The deadline for the 2018 Essential Theatre Playwriting Award competition is April 23, 2017.
+Now in its twentieth year, this is the only competition of its kind, exclusively dedicated to the work of Georgia playwrights, with the winner receiving both a cash prize and a full production.
+Playwrights must be residents of the State of Georgia.
+There are no restrictions as to style, length or subject matter, though previously unproduced plays that would run an hour or more in performance are preferred.
+The deadline for the 2021 Essential Theatre Playwriting Award competition is April 23, 2020.
 Past Essential Theatre Playwriting Award winners include Karen Wurl, Karla Jennings, Vynnie Meli, Lauren Gunderson, and Topher Payne.
 For more information or to submit your play, visit EssentialTheatre.com/Playwriting-Competition.

 # # #

 First Level Space, Manuel’s Tavern

 Atlanta, GA 30307

 Tickets available on Eventbrite or at EssentialTheatre.com

 July 24th – August 23rd